albroome/MAPPERR_Hardware/README.md

-# MAPPERR_Hardware
+# MAPPERR Hardware
-Hardware associated with the MAPPERR ice-penetrating radar
+Hardware designs and information associated with the MAPPERR ice-penetrating radar